parsa-epfl/qemu-dont-clone/README.md

 ```
 $ cd ../qemu
 $ export CFLAGS="-fPIC"
-$ ./configure --target-list=aarch64-softmmu \
+$ ./configure --target-list=aarch64-softmmu --python=/usr/bin/python2 --enable-extsnap \
-              --enable-flexus --disable-werror --disable-tpm
+     --enable-fa-qflex --extra-cflags=-std=gnu99 --enable-fpga
-$ make -j
+$ make -j4
 ```

 After the build process is complete, you are ready to experiment with QEMU.
-Download an image and give it a test!
+Download an image [here](https://github.com/parsa-epfl/images/tree/matmul-knockoutkraken) and give it a test!